-Bryn Euryn is a prominent limestone hill rising to 131metres (365 ft) above sea level that is listed as a ‘HUMP’, that is a hill of a Hundred Metre’s Prominence which has a drop of over 100 metres on all of its sides.
+From whichever direction you approach Rhos on Sea you can’t fail to notice the impressive rounded bulk of Bryn Euryn.
+Known locally simply as ‘The Bryn’, Bryn Euryn is owned by Conwy Borough Council and designated as a Local Nature Reserve.
+Geologically this is a limestone hill rising to 131metres (365 ft) above sea level and designated as a HUMP – a hill of a Hundred Metre’s Prominence which has a drop of over 100 metres on all of its sides.

 For those not too familiar with the pronunciation of Welsh names, Bryn Euryn is pronounced Brin Eye-rin, which in English roughly translates as Euryn’s Hill.

 The hill is a virtual island, surrounded by the housing of Rhos on Sea and Penrhyn Bay on its West, North and East flanks and both the railway and the A55 North Wales Express run along the bottom of its South side.
 Despite this, the panoramic views from the summit are as breath-taking as the climb up to it.

 The Reserve includes a Site of Special Scientific Interest; has a historic ruin (Llys Euryn) and its summit was once the site of an ancient hill-fort subsequently replaced by a rather more prosaic triangulation (trig) point.